ctrlShiftBryan/learning-vue/notes.md

 # 2 Methods, Computed and Watchers

 * methods

   * Are bound to the Vue instance, they are incredibly useful for functions you would like to access in directives

+* computed

+  * Computed properties are calculations that will be cached and will only update when needed.

+  * Highly performant but use with understanding.